In an ideal world, how would you like to get new clients?

 If you’ve done good work for someone, ask for a referral.
 It’s not a sin.
 It’s a regular business practice.

 When doing so, be specific.
-Don’t say something like “do you know anyone would you benefit from my services?”
+Don’t say something like “do you know anyone who would benefit from my services?”

 Instead say something to the sound of, “It was great working together.
 As a small business owner, I’m trying to keep growing and work with more clients like you - do you know any other (insert their role) that would find value in (the exact service you provided)? “